YashDaga874/Neutral-Style-Transfer-implementation/README.md

 # Neutral-Style-Transfer-implementation
-This is based on reproducing the original research paper titled "A neural algorithm based on Artistic Style" by Leon A. Gatys,Alexander S. Ecker, Matthias Bethge
+This is based on reproducing the original research paper titled "A neural algorithm based on Artistic Style" by Leon A. Gatys,Alexander S. Ecker, Matthias Bethge.

+Here's the link to the paper -> https://arxiv.org/abs/1508.06576

 ### WHAT IS THIS NST ALGORITHM ABOUT?